 One-way smokes can be countered with several plays.
-Either one smokes passively against it and takes the opponent’s view, or one actively attacks the opponent by using the abilities (e.g., ultimates and walls) of the agents.
+Either one smokes passively against it and takes the opponent’s view, or one actively attacks the opponent using the agents’ abilities (e.g., ultimates and walls).

 On high ELO, it will often happen to you as an attacker; you peek around the corner and see a one-way smoke.
 There are only two possibilities in this situation for many people, just run through and hope for the best or go another way.